EddxSotz/Awesome-Books-ES6/README.md

 # 📖 Awesome Books<a name="about-project"></a>

-Basic website that allows users to add/remove books from a list by using JavaScript-ES6 with classes and modules.
+Basic website that allows users to add/remove books from a list by using JavaScript-ES6 with classes, objects and modules.

 ## 🛠 Built With <a name="built-with"></a>